Pangasinan (historical region): Song records

 According to some historians, places in the present-day province of Pangasinan like Lingayen Gulf were mentioned as early as 1225, when Lingayen, then known as Liyin, was listed in Zhao Rukuo's Zhu Fan Zhi (A Description of Barbarian Nations, Records of Foreign People) as one of the trading places along with Ma-i.

 Ming records

-Pangasinan as a place was first mentioned as early as 1406 when it was recorded to have sent emissaries to China in 1406–1411.
-The emissaries reported three successive paramount leaders of Pangasinan to the Chinese: Kamayin on September 23, 1406, Taymey ("Tortoise Shell"), and Liyli in 1408 and 1409, and on December 11, 1411, the emperor tendered the Pangasinan party a state banquet.
+Pangasinan as a place was first mentioned as early as 1406 when it was recorded to have responded to emissaries sent by China under the Yongle Emperor and had sent tribute missions from 1406–1411.
+According to Ming records, Pangasinan appeared five times with chieftains presenting their tributes to the Ming imperial court including: Kamayin on September 23, 1406, Taymey ("Tortoise Shell"), and Liyü in 1408 and 1409.
+On December 11, 1411, the emperor offered a state banquet to the Pangasinan delegation.

 Limahong's conquests and early Spanish period

 After the conquest of Pangasinan by Juan de Salcedo in 1572, Pangasinan was founded as an encomienda.

 Limahong, a Chinese corsair and warlord, briefly invaded the polity after his failure in the Battle of Manila (1574).
 He then set up an enclave of wokou (Japanese and Chinese pirates) in Pangasinan.
 Nevertheless, the Mexico-born Juan de Salcedo and his force of Tagalog, Visayan, and Latino soldiers assaulted and destroyed the pirate kingdom and then incorporated the Pangasinan people and their polity into the Spanish East Indies of the Spanish Empire.
 To escape, the pirate Limahong dug up a canal in the Agno river delta as a means of escape on August 4, 1575.